WGRD-FM: Alternative and Mainstream Rock

 By the summer of 1994, WGRD-FM's station moniker was "Grand Rapids #1 Hit Music Station!
 98 WGRD".
 But its Top 40 sound found increasing competition from other area radio stations with similar formats.

-By 1995, WGRD-FM had lost significant market share to 104.5 WSNX in Muskegon, which had flipped from adult contemporary music to Top 40/CHR.
+By the following year in 1995, WGRD-FM had lost significant market share to 104.5 WSNX in Muskegon, which had flipped from adult contemporary music to Top 40/CHR.
 WSNX was programmed by former WGRD music director J.J.
 Duling and began to eclipse WGRD in the area radio ratings.

-During 1995, WGRD began phasing in popular alternative rock and modern AC songs to the playlist.
+During that year, WGRD began phasing in popular alternative rock and modern AC songs to the playlist.
 Over the next several months, the Top 40 hits were heard less and less, with WGRD beginning to promote itself as alternative rock.

 In 2000, WGRD was acquired by Regent Broadcasting, which changed its name to Townsquare Media ten years later.
 In August 2010 a reunion of more than 60 former WGRD staff members was held in Grand Rapids which included market legend Bruce Grant, the original program director from 1948, and dozens of other personalities from the AM 1410/FM 97.9 history.
 During 2010, WGRD began to shift its focus from alternative rock to mainstream rock.
 This was due to a format hole in the market being created by longtime rock station 94.5 WKLQ switching to sports talk.
 WGRD's target demographic is Men ages 18–34 and a secondary of Men 25-54 (Arbitron demographics).